WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Methodology

 \subsection{Our WhisTLE Approach}

 The goals in our approach to text-only adaptation are as follows: (1) maximize our leveraging of the current state of the art in automatic speech recognition, (2) minimize training time and resource efforts, and (3) require no additional resources at inference time.
 Our WhisTLE approach differs from prior approaches making use of an external language model because it requires no additional resources at inference time.
-It differs from prior generative approaches in that we train a model to synthesize transformer encoder output given text, rather than modeling audio or Mel spectrograms directly.
+It also differs from prior generative approaches in that we train a model to synthesize transformer encoder representations given text, rather than modeling audio or Mel spectrograms directly.

 Our approach rests on two hypotheses: that deep supervision of latent states helps for domain adaptation, and that modeling a transformer model's encoder output is ``simpler'' (i.e., more training efficient, as we show in Section~\ref{sec:related_work}) than modeling speech in general.
 In line with the information bottleneck hypothesis~\cite{misc_1}, this is likely due to encoder representations capturing less information than speech, as they focus on what is necessary for speech recognition.

 Concretely, we train a variational autoencoder (VAE)~\cite{model_2} to precisely model Whisper~\cite{model_1} encoder outputs given text input.
 After the text adaptation VAE is trained, the Whisper decoder can be fine-tuned on text without corresponding audio by using the VAE output rather than the Whisper encoder output during training.
-At inference time, Whisper is run exactly the same as it was prior to text-only adaptation, without the use of any additional runtime or memory.
+At inference time, Whisper decoding proceeds the same as it was prior to text-only adaptation, without the use of any additional runtime or memory:\ we \textit{discard} the training-only TLE module.
 Figure~\ref{figure:overview} displays the pipeline for training Whisper using the text-only encoder.